medic/cht-core/README.md

 3. Start Webdriver: `node_modules/grunt-protractor-runner/node_modules/protractor/bin/webdriver-manager start`
 4. Run tests: `grunt test`

-Some kanso tests are run in browser, you can run them manually if you browse to `/medic/_design/medic/_rewrite/test`.
+Some kanso tests are run in-browser; you can run them manually if you browse to `/medic/_design/medic/_rewrite/test`.

 ## Loading Data

-Loading your form definitions in the settings interface is supported but you can also do that from command line:
+Loading your form definitions in the settings interface is supported, but you can also do that from command line:

 ```